Nick-SHM/mkdocs-tags/README.md

 All the variables available for the template include:

--   `tags_and_pages`: a `dict` containing
+-   `tags_and_pages`: a `dict` containing tags and pages info, see the default template about its usage.
--   `markdown`: the markdown source of the page, in a `str`
+-   `markdown`: the markdown source of the page, in a `str`.
 -   `page`: the `mkdocs.structure.pages.Page` object of the current page.
 For more info, see [MkDocs documentation](https://www.mkdocs.org/user-guide/custom-themes/#page) or [MkDocs source code](https://github.com/mkdocs/mkdocs/blob/master/mkdocs/structure/pages.py).
 -   `config`: the global `mkdocs.config.base.Config` object of the site.
 For more info, see [MkDocs documentation](https://www.mkdocs.org/user-guide/custom-themes/#config) or [MkDocs source code](https://github.com/mkdocs/mkdocs/blob/master/mkdocs/config/base.py).

 ### On-page Tags List

-A list of tags will be rendered at the bottom of the page using [Jinja](https://jinja.palletsprojects.com).
+A list of tags will be rendered on the bottom of the page using [Jinja](https://jinja.palletsprojects.com).
 Customization options include:

 -   `on_page_tmplt_path`: the path, **relative to `docs/`**, to the Jinja template file.
 -   `on_page_tmplt`: the template as a string.